Olivier Brandicourt: Bayer

+Sanofi

 In February 2015, Olivier Brandicourt was appointed as the chief executive officer of Sanofi.
 His golden handshake of US$4.5 million upon taking on the appointment was criticized by French Ministers Stéphane Le Foll and Ségolène Royal.

 In November 2015, Sanofi announced its 2020 Strategic Plan that implies reshaping its activities into 3 portfolios: Diabetes, cardiovascular, and vaccines.
 In May 2016, Olivier Brandicourt announced a reshuffle in the company's management, in line with the 2020 Strategic Plan.

 In January 2017, Sanofi completed an asset swap of its animal health business, Merial, for Boehringer's consumer healthcare business, CHC.
 Subsequently, Sanofi launched a fifth Global Business Unit for Consumer Health Care.